Motor Vehicle Fraud

 Verify Before You Buy

 Without proper research, that low mileage, late model, previously owned dream vehicle, may make you the victim of odometer fraud.
-The Florida Department of Highway Safety and Motor Vehicles (DHSMV) provides consumers with the resources to make informed decisions about vehicle purchases.
-Before purchasing a pre-owned vehicle, visit the DHSMV Motor Vehicle Information Check and verify the odometer reading.
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) provides consumers with the resources to make informed decisions about vehicle purchases.
+Before purchasing a pre-owned vehicle, visit the FLHSMV Motor Vehicle Information Check and verify the odometer reading.